mahavedalla/mahavedalla/docs/questions/saddha/whether-faith-saddha-is-necessary-for-the-awakening.md

-# Whether faith (saddhā) is necessary for the awakening?
+Question: Whether faith (saddhā) is necessary for the awakening?
 Answer in Brief: -
  Category: Saddhā
 Sutta References: MN 70; MN 95